IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/@Explanatory/index.md

-# Overview of Explanatory objects
+# Overview of explanatory equation objects

 ## Categorical list of functions